alexanderhalpern/CD-to-Spotify-and-EBay/README.md

 ```

 ## Final Setup
-Finally make sure to fill out the rest of the information in the information.yaml which provides the serial port of the scanner and information for posting the CD on eBay.
+Finally, make sure to fill out the rest of the information in the information.yaml which provides the serial port of the scanner and information for posting the CD on eBay.

 ```yaml
 otherInfo: